mahmud-r-farhan/smart-reply/readme.md

 ## 🚀 Overview

-**Smart Reply** is a Chrome extension + backend service that uses LLMs (via [OpenRouter](https://openrouter.ai)) to suggest replies intelligently based on the context of your communication.
+**Smart Reply & Enhance** is a comprehensive AI tool suite consisting of a Chrome extension, a React-based web application, and a shared backend service.
+It uses LLMs (via [OpenRouter](https://openrouter.ai)) to suggest replies intelligently based on the context of your communication or to improve and refine your own text.

-It helps boost productivity for anyone who writes repetitive messages — freelancers, support agents, or busy professionals.
+It helps boost productivity for anyone who writes repetitive messages or needs quick text improvements as freelancers, support agents, or busy professionals.
+The Chrome extension provides on-the-go access directly in your browser, while the web app offers a full-featured interface for deeper interactions.

 ---

 ## ✨ Features

-- 💬 **Four AI Reply Suggestions per Message** – Get up to 4 context-aware replies instantly for any message.
+- 💬 **Four AI Reply Suggestions per Message** – Get up to 4 context-aware replies instantly for any message in Smart Reply mode (available in both extension and web).
+- ✍️ **Four AI Text Enhancements** – Improve your own text with 4 variations focusing on grammar, clarity, conciseness, structure, and effectiveness in Smart Enhance mode (like Grammarly; available in both extension and web).
-- 🎨 **Customizable Reply Style** – Specify a style like `"professional"`, `"friendly"`, or `"concise"` for your suggestions.
+- 🎨 **Customizable Style** – Choose from Professional, Friendly, Humorous, or Concise styles with tooltips for descriptions.
+- 🔄 **Mode Switching** – Easily toggle between Smart Reply and Smart Enhance in the extension popup or web interface.
 - ⚙️ **LLM Agnostic** – Works with any OpenRouter-supported model (free or paid).
 - 🔐 **Custom API Keys** – Bring your own API key for privacy & flexibility.
-- 🌐 **Optional Cloud Backend** – Deploy the backend anywhere (Render, VPS, Fly.io, Railway, etc.).
 - 🐳 **Docker Support** – Run the backend instantly using Docker.
+- **Extension-Specific**: Insert suggestions directly into text fields (e.g., emails, chats); auto-detect selected text.
+- **Web-Specific**: Auto-resizing textarea, animated UI with Framer Motion, developer info panel, keyboard shortcuts (Ctrl/Cmd + Enter), and accessibility features.

 ---

 ## 🧩 Tech Stack

 - **Frontend (Extension):** Chrome Manifest V3, JavaScript, HTML, CSS
+- **Frontend (Web):** React, Zustand for state management, Framer Motion for animations, Lucide React for icons, Tailwind CSS for styling
 - **Backend:** Node.js + Express
 - **AI Integration:** OpenRouter API